-If you've ever done something for someone you love and they seem unappreciative, or if someone you love has done something for you and it left you confused, you might have picked up on the fact that different people experience and express love in different ways.
+If you've ever done something for someone you love and they seem unappreciative or if someone you love has done something for you and it left you confused, you might have picked up on that different people experience and express love in different ways.

 Here we'll talk more about the idea of Love Languages and introduce each of them.
 However, we'll be focusing on Physical Touch.

 What Are Love Languages?

 If you've never heard of "Love Languages" before, it might sound a little silly.
 This is just a deeper exploration into the commonsense principle that different people experience love differently.